MicrosoftDocs/msix-docs/msix-src/app-installer/troubleshoot-appinstaller-issues.md

 - Download the `.appinstaller` file to a local folder and try to install it using the `Add-AppxPackage -Appinstaller` PowerShell command.

-## Related Logs
+### App Installer event logs

-The app deployment infrastructure provides logs for debugging in the Windows Event Viewer.
-These logs are found here: `Application and Services Logs->Microsoft->Windows->AppxDeployment-Server`
+The app deployment infrastructure emits logs that are often useful for debugging installation issues via the Windows Event Viewer: `Application and Services Logs -> Microsoft -> Windows -> AppxDeployment-Server`